-Disadvantages of Ioan notes Advantages of loan notes Riskier than receiving cash.
+Disadvantages of loan notes

+Advantages of loan notes

+Riskier than receiving cash.
 Securities can fall in value and unquoted shares can be very difficult to sell.

 You will not have any immediate CGT liability because the gain on the disposal of your shares will be rolled over until the replacement securities are disposed of.

 The possibility that the purchasing company will fail.

-You may be able to make use of several years' annual CGT exempt amounts (although in some cases you will lose the benefit of business asset disposal relief).
+You may be able to make use of several years' annual CGT exempt amounts (although the value of the exempt amount is now just £3,000, plus in some cases you will lose the benefit of business asset disposal relief).